MewsSystems/gitbook-connector-api/operations/cancellationpolicies_new_history.md

 # Cancellation policies

-## Get all cancellation policies
+## Get version history of cancellation policies

-> ### DEPRECATED!
+> ### Restricted!
-> This operation is deprecated.
-When the property is using granular cancellation policies feature e.g. shares cancellation policies for multiple rate groups or even rates, API will return bad not supported response code.
+> This operation is currently in beta-test and as such it is subject to change.

-Returns all cancellation policies, filtered by services, rate groups and other filters.
+Returns all versions of cancellation policies, filtered by cancellationPolicyIds, services, and other filters.
+Use this API when you need to evaluate cancellation policies for past reservations.

 Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request

-`[PlatformAddress]/api/connector/v1/cancellationPolicies/getAll`
+`[PlatformAddress]/api/connector/v2/cancellationPolicies/getHistory`

 ```javascript
 {